Pediatric Optometrist Care

 The visual skills developed during infancy and post-infancy will serve your child throughout his or her life.
 Your pediatrician will screen for abnormalities, but to ensure proper vision and eye health development, a comprehensive eye examination by the best pediatric eye doctors (optometrists) is necessary.

-The American Optometry Association recommends a complete vision examination at 6 months, 3 years, and 5 years of age.
+The American Optometric Association recommends a complete vision examination at 6 months, 3 years, and 5 years of age.
 However, a visual condition requiring immediate care may exist if you observe any of the following in your child.

 Look for abnormalities such as: